What Happens When an Ontario Court Drops Criminal Charges?

 There is no abuse of process

-Because no trial occurred, constitutional double jeopardy protections do not strictly apply.
+Because no trial occurred on the merits, constitutional double-jeopardy protections do not strictly apply in the same way as after an acquittal.
 However, courts scrutinize reinstatement attempts closely to ensure fairness and prevent prosecutorial overreach.

 Why Early Legal Strategy Matters